Renewables

 Bayraktar laid out the changes to rules for wind and solar power auctions, but also for permitting for power plant projects.
 His ambition is to at least halve the time to process requests from the current four years.
 The presented measures include the possibility of urgent expropriation.

-One of the novelties in the auctions is a minimum guaranteed price for an optional period for the winners, the minister said.
-Namely, operators of wind parks and solar farms would be able to sell their electricity in the open market for the first six and five years, respectively.
+One of the novelties in the auctions is a minimum guaranteed price in the initial period for the winners.
+Namely, operators of wind parks and solar farms would sell their electricity in the open market for the first six and five years, respectively.

 The next round of YEKA auctions is for 1.2 GW in wind power capacity and 800 MW in photovoltaics